How might we design development programs that achieve impacts that are sustainable beyond the program’s lifecycle?

 - Formulated recommendations for USAID Missions, Bureaus and team who may apply these insights at different stages of the program cycle, including design, implementation, and close-out

-An introduction to the concept, case studies, skills, and learning journeys that support systems leadership
+- An Introduction to Systems Leadership – An introduction to the concept, case studies, skills, and learning journeys that support systems leadership

-This report serves as an inquiry into how USAID can work to support partner countries in a journey to self-reliance
+- Design for Sustainability Final Report – This report serves as an inquiry into how USAID can work to support partner countries in a journey to self-reliance